 The number and variety of shops in the towns and villages of Elmbridge expanded rapidly from the 1870s as a result of the increase in the number of wealthier people settling in the area.
 Early in the 1800s, most people in the area bought what they needed from travelling traders or at markets.
 As more middle class people moved into the area later in the century, small shops were set up in the high streets to cater for their needs.

 Small family-run corner shops began to appear, such as butchers, shoe repairers, chemists, clothiers and grocers.
 The range of goods was basic compared to today, but local people could get most of what they needed in their own village.
-Some of today's major chain stores such as WH Smith, Boots. set up in the Elmbridge area in the early 20th century.
+Some of today's major chain stores such as WH Smith and Boots established stores in the Elmbridge area in the early 20th century.
 They often undercut the prices of goods sold by smaller family-run businesses and made huge profits.

 The Edwardian period was one of fun and frivolity.
 Boating was very popular.
 Regattas were held at Walton, Weybridge and Molesey.
 Many people enjoyed swimming in the Thames at Walton.
 The well-off in the area took up playing golf.
 Golf courses were laid out as part of the residential estates at Burhill in 1907 and St. George's Hill in 1913.